 Strange chap, James Wentworth Day (1899-1983), by my standards at least (and I do not pretend not to be odd myself).
 Certainly to be admired as a prolific writer with a profound love of his country and his native region of East Anglia, he was an arch traditionalist, an ardent countryman and a right wing Tory.
 His type is both profoundly old fashioned and absolutely enduring.
 He had an interest in the supernatural and was staunchly behind the Royal Family.
 Both these facets of character stood him in good stead when he wrote a book about the family of the Queen Mother, snappily called The Queen Mother’s Family Story (first published 1967; revised edition 1979).

 More than a mere fawning filler filled volume on the Scottish antecedents of Lady Elizabeth Bowes-Lyon, the volume offers a thoughtful, though selective, exploration of events concerning the family of Glamis.
 He also interviewed several members of the Strathmore family, as detailed below.
 Some of his omissions are peculiar, to my eyes.
 There is a good chapter on the involvement of the Bowes-Lyon family supporting the Jacobites in the rebellions of 1715 and 1745, for instance.
-But strangely he does not mention the murder of Lord Strathmore in 1728.
-It was not because he despised lurid historical drama, since he lavishly documented the extraordinary soap opera concerning Lady Mary Eleanor Bowes and her psychopathic lover Andrew Robinson.
-(Four chapters are devoted to this sad saga.)
+But strangely he does not mention the extraordinary story of the murder of Lord Strathmore in 1728.
+It was not because he despised lurid historical drama, since he lavishly documented the melodramatic soap opera concerning Lady Mary Eleanor Bowes and her psychopathic lover Andrew Robinson.
+(Four entire chapters are devoted to this sad saga.)